True Beacon is the new investment opportunity in town, creating a buzz among HNI & UHNI investors.

 For example, an investor with a ₹5 Crore worth of investible surplus will probably have already invested in almost all conventional investment products.
 Fixed Deposits, Equity Mutual Funds, Stocks, real estate—you name it.

 But then comes an Alternate Investment Fund.

-It claims to “Disrupt the Status Quo!” or “being the pioneer of changing the world by funding Startups”.
+It claims to “Disrupt the Status Quo!” or “be the pioneer of changing the world by funding Startups”.
 It is a product “designed for class investors”.

 It sounds good—seems to have a greater purpose for the investor.
 Along with it, comes the promise of a reward.
 The illusion of exclusivity eventually lures in gullible HNI & UHNI investors.

 But why is this an illusion?
 Or why is transparency important?

 - The Dark Side of Class Products: Analysis

 AIFs are extreme-risk investment products.
 In other words, it means that a lot of things can go wrong, very often.